Originally published on 9th June 2017

 5 Things to Consider When Carrying Out a Rebrand

-Think of Your Customers
+Consider Your Customers

-- What are your organisation’s core values and how may these develop in the future?
+What are your organisation’s core values and how may these develop in the future?

 Think of Your Employees

-Your employees will not only be able to depict how they believe the brand should be represented through its logo and colours etc., but they can also provide a unique point of view into how customers currently perceive your organisation.
+Your employees will have views on how they believe you should represent the brand through its logo, colours, etc. They can also provide a unique point of view into how customers currently perceive your organisation.